ssbc/handbook.scuttlebutt.nz/getting-started.md

 ## Stay Happy and Safe

-Don't worry, if come across someone whose views make you uncomfortable.
-You can always block them, and you'll never receive any of their posts again, and they won't get yours either.
+Don't worry, if you come across someone whose views make you uncomfortable, you can always block them.
+Then you'll never receive any of their posts again, and they won't get yours either.